mochajs/mocha/docs/index.md

 });
 ```

-Such incomplete tests will still be included in the test results but as a pending test and not as a failure.
+Pending tests will be included in the test results, and marked as pending.
+A pending test is not considered a failed test.

 ## Exclusive Tests